If you want to see elephants in Sri Lanka then don’t go here, my visit to the Pinnawala Elephant Orphanage made me feel very uncomfortable throughout.

 When we walked back to our car, after the guide told us our driver would take us to a tea factory on the way home “free of charge” even thought we were paying him for the entire day, the elephants were walking from the water back to the orphanage, and this was a beautiful sight.

-If you want to see elephants than please go to a national park.
+If you want to see elephants in Sri Lanka then please go to a national park.
 If orphanages lose money they will be forced to address tourist concerns.